 These warming spices are not only a delicious addition to sweet and savory recipes, they are actually quite good for you!
 All of the spices used have health benefits.
 Most have anti-inflammatory properties, contain antioxidants and can aid in digestion.

 Making your own blend ensures your mix is sugar-free and gluten-free.
-You can also be sure it is paleo friendly, Whole30 compliant, keto friendly and is a perfect low-FODMAP seasoning.
-It can also be easily modified for the AIP diet.
+You can also be sure it is paleo friendly, Whole30 compliant, keto-friendly and is a perfect low-FODMAP seasoning.
+It can also be easily modified for the autoimmune protocol.

 📖 Recipe